oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 As expected we see the contents of our config file.
 Let's use the dashboard to modify that data

 - Open the dashboard
-- Select your namespace
+- Select your namespace in the selector on the upper left
-- Click on Config Maps in the Config and Storage section of the left menu
+- Click on `Config Maps` in the `Config and Storage` section of the left menu

 ![Config Maps list in namespace](images/config-maps-list.png)